Company Registration In Uganda: Procedure, Advantages & Taxes Covered

 Acquire the certificate of incorporation

-Once the forms and the documents are examined, the certificate of incorporation will be provided.
+Once the forms and the documents are examined, the certificate of incorporation will be granted.

 Acquire the Tax Identification Number (TIN)

-A TIN can be acquired by enrolling with the Uganda Revenue Authority.
+A Tax Identification Number can be acquired by enrolling with the Uganda Revenue Authority.
 The application form can be either filled out online on the URA portal or by visiting a URA office.

 Apply for the business license